dqgorelick/tabbo/README.md

 \- Tabbo team

+## Disclaimer
-Disclaimer!! – Tabbo has access to the "<all_urls>" permission which gives it access to "All of your data".
+Tabbo has access to the `"<all_urls>"` permission which gives it access to "All of your data".
 This allows the extension to take advantage of `captureVisibleTab` which allows you to see screenshots of your open windows (reference - https://developer.chrome.com/extensions/tabs).
 No data is being had.

 #### How can I contribute??
 If you have any ideas you'd like us to implement, you can make an issue and we can look into making it a reality!

 Alternatively, if you'd like to implement it on your own, you are welcome to fork the repo and make a pull request.
 We will review in as timely a manner as we can.

-If anything else, you can send me an email at `dqgorelick (at) gmail (dot) com`

 ## Creators
 Original creators: